ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 ## Limitations

-This feature is available for storage that is provisioned in [select data centers](new-ibm-block-and-file-storage-location-and-features.html) only.
+This feature is available for storage that is provisioned in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).

-Storage that was provisioned in these data centers before the release of this feature (December 14, 2017) can be increased to 10 times its original size and no more.
-Storage that was provisioned after that date can be increased up to 12 TB.
+Storage that was provisioned in these data centers before the release of this feature (April 2017 - December 14, 2017) can be increased to 10 times its original size and no more.
+Storage that was provisioned after December 14, 2017 can be increased up to 12 TB.

 Existing size limitations for {{site.data.keyword.blockstorageshort}} that was provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).